🌍 Good Planet News Weekly, 25 September

 Let’s start with this idea of the ‘environment’.
 The term can be argued as being contested.
 It means different things to different cultures.
 Unfortunately, in the West we separate human life from the natural environment, but not without consequence.

-To many Indigenous cultures around the world the environment is not a separate entity, it is an all-encompassing connection to a personified ‘Mother Earth’.
+To many Indigenous cultures around the world, the environment is not a separate entity, it is an all-encompassing connection to a personified ‘Mother Earth’.
 It demands respect.
-Regardless of your spiritual beliefs, by personifying the natural environment, or even just seeing it as something other than an inanimate resource to exploit – a holder of rights – than we automatically begin to pay more respect to it and the richness it provides human life.
-After all, most people would hardly disrespect, abuse and exploit their own mother!
+Regardless of your spiritual beliefs, by personifying the natural environment, or even just seeing it as something other than an inanimate resource to exploit – a holder of rights – then we automatically begin to pay more respect to it and the richness it provides human life.
+After all, most people would hardly disrespect, abuse, and exploit their own mother!
 It is a question of paying full respect to that which sustains life.

 When we reframe the natural environment in such a way, it is less daunting to approach a changing climate with a sense of reality.